andrear9/PDF-SplitZen/README.md

 - The script does not support splitting a PDF file based on a custom range of pages.
 This feature can be added to offer more flexibility to users.

 - Error handling can be improved to provide more detailed information and solutions to the user when an issue occurs.

-- The script could be extended to support additional features such as merging PDF files, reordering pages, or extracting specific pages.